nathanblair/jester/CONTRIBUTING.md

-- Please rebase `dev` branch into `master` branch
-- `dev` branch will get deleted whenever it is merged into master, just push another `dev` branch that has been rebased on the most recent `master`
+# Your Work
 - All work should be a feature branch from `dev`
-- All feature branches from `dev` should be merged back into `dev`
-- Make sure to rebase your work on `dev` before merging back into `dev`
+- Make sure to rebase your work on `dev` before opening a PR to merge back into `dev`

+# Pull Requests
 - Merges should only come by way of PR's
+  - Rebase `dev` into `master`
+  - Squash feature branches into `dev`
 - Only `dev` should be merged into `master` (through a PR)
+- `dev` branch will get deleted whenever it is merged into master, just push another `dev` branch that has been rebased on the most recent `master`